 If you are renting a house or apartment, you have the right to live on safe, well-maintained premises.
 Landlords who fail to maintain your home in a reasonably safe condition can be responsible for compensating you for any injuries that occur as a result of their negligence.
+In such cases, we strongly advise calling our reputable California landlord liability lawyers for injured tenants at (888) 488-1391 immediately.

 Our experienced injury attorneys have over twenty years of experience.
-We have collected over 400 million dollars for accident victims in San Francisco, Riverside, San Jose, San Diego, Sacramento, Sherman Oaks, and throughout California.
+We have collected over 500 million dollars for accident victims in San Francisco, Riverside, San Jose, San Diego, Sacramento, Sherman Oaks, and throughout California.
 Whatever type of injury you have sustained as a result of a landlord’s negligence, we can help you access the compensation you deserve.
-Call (888) 488-1391 to schedule your free consultation with an experienced California injury lawyer.
+Call (888) 488-1391 to schedule your free consultation with an experienced California injury landlord liability lawyer.

-A car accident is not, of course, the only way a person can be injured.
-Many people are injured in and around the home.
 The National Safety Council reports that about three of every four preventable, injury-related deaths in the U.S. in 2017 occurred in the home or community.
 This is partly due to the fact that there are so many different ways a person can be injured around the house.
 Fire and smoke inhalation, drowning, falls, and poisoning are some of the most common household injuries.

 If you rent property, your landlord has a legal obligation to maintain the home in a safe condition.
 Landlords who fail to do so can be held liable for injuries that occur as a result of their negligence.
 There are several different types of liability that can make a landlord responsible for compensating you for your injuries.